-2021 – Great Lakes water quantity, improving measurement and estimation of the Great lakes water budget components
+2021 – Great Lakes water quantity and improving measurement and estimation of the Great Lakes-St. Lawrence water budget components

-- 2022 – Water conservation and water use efficiency in the Great Lakes region
+2022 – Water conservation and water use efficiency in the Great Lakes-St. Lawrence region

-The Regional Body and Compact Council encourage researchers to consider this science strategy as they pursue their research agendas and to share related research with us.
+The Regional Body and Compact Council encourage researchers to consider this science strategy as they pursue their research agendas, and share findings with the secretariat at firstname.lastname@example.org.

 Science Team Meetings